emmaneugene/CS425-project/README.md

 ## emotional_classifier

 Overview:
 - This is an emotional classifier fined tuned from a pre-trained BERT model.
-There are 8 possible emotions: Joy, Trust, Fear, Surprise, Sadness, Disgust, Anger, and Anticipation.
+There are 5 possible emotions: Joy, Sadness, Anger, Fear and Neutral.
 Each emotion is mapped to a fixed output that you can alter under the generate_response function in emotional_classifier.py.
 - As this BERT code is written with legacy tensorflow libraries, it requires very specific versions of all libraries to run.
 Hence, it has to use python v3.7.1 and tensorflow v1.15.0.
 Before running this, you will need to download python 3.7.1 first.
 A virtual environment can then be created, and all dependencies required can be pip installed from the list in requirements.txt.

 To run: